beliven-francesco-delgiudice/app-test/README.md

 **Before archiving you will need to open the file _App.xcodeproj_ to edit the _Version_ and increase the _Build_ number.**
 Then in the top bar click on _Product_ and select _Archive_.

-**Note:** If you encounter the "Capacitor not found" error, close XCode and open it by running `npx cap open ios` in the project repository. {: .note} \
+**Note:** If you encounter the "Capacitor not found" error, close XCode and open it by running `npx cap open ios` in the project repository. \

 After archiving, click on _Distribute app_, then always click on _Next_ until you read _Processing App..._\
 Now click on Upload to automatically upload it on the app store. \